Prek Cali: Death

 By the end of the war, the main military and political force of the country, the Albanian Communist Partisans, concentrated towards the north of Albania in order to destroy the anti-Communist forces and to eliminate their rivals.
 They met an open resistance in Nikaj-Mërtur (now in Tropojë District), Dukagjin and Kelmend, whose chieftains were openly anti-Communists.
 On 15 January 1945, a battle between the 1st Brigade Partisans (supported later by the 23rd and 24th brigades plus Yugoslav Partisan forces) and anti-Communist forces was fought at the Tamara Bridge.
 The Partisans had 52 losses.
 About 150 Kelmendi people were killed.
 Their leader Prek Cali was surrounded in a cave in Vukël for a week, after which he surrendered.
 He was executed by the Communists on the feast day of Palm Sunday.

 Legacy

 After fall of communism in Albania, Prëk Cali was decorated and honored with the Medal "Martyr of Democracy" in 1993 by President of Albania Sali Berisha.
 Seven years later, in 2010, then-current President of Albania Bujar Nishani honored him with Order "Honor of Nation".
 In 2000 the monument of Prek Cali was set put in Shkodër.

 Controversy

 Mehdi Frashëri, the Prime Minister of Albania's Quisling government under Nazi Germany, believed that after Cali's death, Albanian and Yugoslav communists disseminated stories about Prëk Cali being a fascist, enemy of Albania, and secret supporter of Chetniks.
-Frashëri believed such accounts were untrue because Cali and his whole family fought together with the Kelmendi tribe against 800 Serbian partisans, and in August 1912 protected the northern borders of Albania.
-Luigj Martini also believes that the claims of cooperation between Chetniks and Cali is Albanian-Yugoslavian communist propaganda.
+Frashëri believed such accounts were untrue because Cali and his whole family fought together with the Kelmendi tribe against 800 Serbians, and in August 1912/1913 protected the northern borders of Albania.
+The claims of cooperation between Chetniks and Cali are believed by many post-communist Albanian historians to be an Albanian-Yugoslavian communist propaganda, since Prek Cali was condemned by the Communists as "a reactionary and anti-Slavic chauvinist".